 - 8.4.
-If the position to which the ARIn applies is occupied when undertaking a review of the ARIn, the director-general will consult with the employee occupying the position to which the ARIn applies. - 8.5.
+If the position to which the ARIn applies is occupied when undertaking a review of the ARIn, the Chief Executive will consult with the employee occupying the position to which the ARIn applies. - 8.5.
 Where the employee occupying the position for which the ARIn is being reviewed is on long-term leave or is not responsive, reasonable attempts must be made to consult with the employee, or the employee's representative.
-If such reasonable attempts to consult with the employee are unsuccessful, then the director-general may proceed with the review without the input of the employee. - 8.6.
-Upon completion of the review the director-general will notify the affected employee(s) in writing, and where relevant their representative(s), of the preliminary outcomes and reasons for the decision.
-The director-general will provide the employee(s) and their representative(s) 14 days in which to provide a written response for consideration by the director-general before making a final decision.
+If such reasonable attempts to consult with the employee are unsuccessful, then the Chief Executive may proceed with the review without the input of the employee. - 8.6.
+Upon completion of the review the Chief Executive will notify the affected employee(s) in writing, and where relevant their representative(s), of the preliminary outcomes and reasons for the decision.
+The Chief Executive will provide the employee(s) and their representative(s) 14 days in which to provide a written response for consideration by the Chief Executive before making a final decision.